opnsense/docs/source/manual/how-tos/cellular.rst

 frequency band(s) used and get a cellular modem that supports these frequencies.

 You should also buy an appropriate pigtail antenna cable and LTE antenna.
-Note that LTE antennas often have different connectors than WIFI antennas, chose your equipment accordingly.
+Note that LTE antennas often have different connectors than Wi-Fi antennas, chose your equipment accordingly.
 Getting the right antenna has a big impact on the quality of your signal.
 For LTE, MIMO (multiple input, multiple output) antennas should be considered, see for example `this guide <https://www.specialistantennas.co.uk/news/lte-antenna-choices-considerations>`_.